 If the section of matted fur is not too bad, then you have the option to detangle it.
 You can use a fur splitter or mat rake to gently tease out the knots in your rabbit’s coat.
 It helps to have two people so one person can keep the rabbit calm while the other person works on de-matting the fur.

 If the matted area has clumped up so much that the fur has basically formed into a sheet, you will need to use scissors to clip away the matted fur or get the area shaved.
 You can bring your rabbit into a professional groomer or rabbit vet to get their coat shaved, or you can choose to shave them at home with an animal trimmer.
 If you choose to shave your rabbit yourself, always have a partner and remember to be extra careful.

 Grooming long haired rabbits, such as lionhead and angora rabbits, is much more work.
 Because of this, many people choose to keep their long haired rabbits fur trimmed to a more manageable length, especially the fur under their belly which can be harder to brush.

 If you let your rabbit’s fur grow out, you will need to keep a daily grooming routine.
 You’ll need to brush your rabbit in layers.
 Start at the back and lift up the top layer of long fur and brush in the direction of the fur.
 Let another layer down and brush that one also.
 Keep going until you’ve brushed the whole rabbit.
 This method will help you get at the undercoat so you can prevent the build-up of matted fur.

-A rabbit’s nails can get very long and sharp if you don’t clip them.
-For most rabbits, clipping their toenails every 1to 2 months is best, but it depends on how fast your rabbit’s nails grow.
+A rabbit’s claws can get very long and sharp if you don’t clip them.
+For most rabbits, having nail trims every 1 to 2 months is best, but it depends on how fast your rabbit’s nails grow.
 Indoor rabbits that live on mostly carpet will likely have nails that grow fast.
 And rabbits that have a lot to dig into will have nails that grow a little slower.

 The anatomy of a rabbit nail